jbatson5/SCALE-test/docs/COVLIB.rst

 At the time of the preparation of the 44-group covariance library, ENDF/B did not provide fission spectra uncertainty estimates.
-The methodology used to construct these data for the 44-group covariance library is described in Broadhead and Wagschal.
-[15]_ In this approach, the fission spectrum is represented as either a Watt or Maxwellian distribution.
+The methodology used to construct these data for the 44-group covariance library is described in Broadhead and Wagschal :cite:`broadhead_fission_2004`.
+In this approach, the fission spectrum is represented as either a Watt or Maxwellian distribution.
 These energy distributions are widely used to represent fission spectra and have been commonly employed in many ENDF/B